 “This whole affair has quite simply totally destroyed our lives,” said Leo Lech.
 “My son’s family was very literally thrown out into the street with the clothes on their back, offered $5,000, and told to ‘go deal with it.’”

 “Property rights are the foundation of our rights,” said IJ President and General Counsel Scott Bullock.
 “The court’s ruling that government officials can purposefully destroy someone’s home without owing a dime in compensation is not just wrong.
-It is dangerous, and it is un-American.
-The Institute for Justice is committed to seeing it overturned, for the Lechs and for the protection of property owners across America.”
+It is dangerous, and it is un-American.”